bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 Yashraj: 01:06:00

-I think about it a bit like  PayJoin, just like one set, because that also involves the PSBT's and all that stuff.
+I think about it a bit like  PayJoin, just like one set, because that also involves the PSBTs and all that stuff.
 So basically Charles could construct the transaction or like construct something, send it to Alice and then she does her stuff, adds her keys or signatures or whatever, and then she sends it back, and that's like the transaction that's like ready to broadcast.
 Is that the right way to think about it at all?

 Owen Kemeys: 01:06:35